totogot/Logo_Detection/README.md

 ## Image data

-This project was built using a custom made training dataset with 50 images containing the "Petronas" company logo, with fine-grained (annotated, including bounding boxes) labelled data obtained through manual tagging myself.
+This project was built using a custom made dataset with 50 images containing the Petronas company logo, with fine-grained (annotated, including bounding boxes) labelled data obtained through manual tagging myself.

-It is worth noting that 50 logos is unlikely to lead to a high degre of accuracy, and in the real world you would anticipate providing a far larged dataset during training in order to develop a robust and accurate model for deployment.
+It is worth noting that this volume of data is unlikely to lead to a high degree of accuracy, and in the real world you would anticipate providing a far larged dataset during training in order to develop a robust and accurate model for deployment - e.g. Ultralytics recommend >=1500 images per class (https://github.com/ultralytics/yolov5/wiki/Tips-for-Best-Training-Results).

 However, for the purpose of showing an end to end project, and to reduce the time and compuational power required for training, I deemed 50 images as sufficient.

 ## Labelling data